HeliosLang/compiler/docs/ir.md

 # IR

-Helios compiles a set of scripts in an Internal Representation.
-This IR is a simplified version of the Helios, and only uses a few terms:
+Helios compiles a set of scripts into an Internal Representation.
+This IR is a simplified version of Helios, and only uses a few expression terms:
   * IRNameExpr
   * IRCallExpr
   * IRFuncExpr
   * IRLiteralExpr
-  * IRConstExpr
   * IRErrorCallExpr

 ## IRNameExpr